ideapark/kedu/addon/monlog.md

 monitoring system for another purpose, rather than building a bespoke solution.
 This is not strictly monitoring, but it is common in practice.

+- Categories of monitoring

+Most monitoring is about *events*.
+All events have context, having all the context for all the events would be great for debugging and understanding how your systems are performing in both technical and business terms, but that amount of data is not practical to process and store.
+Thus there are what I would see as roughly four ways to approach reducing that volume of data to something workable, namely *profiling*, *tracing*, *logging*, and *metrics*.

+## Profiling

+Profiling takes the approach that you can’t have all the context for all of the events all of the time, but you can have some of the context for limited periods of time.

+## Tracing

+Tracing doesn’t look at all events, rather it takes some proportion of events such as one in a hundred that pass through some functions of interest.
+Tracing will note the functions in the stack trace of the points of interest, and often also how long each of these functions took to execute.
+From this you can get an idea of where your program is spending time and which code paths are most contributing to latency.

+## Logging

+Logging looks at a limited set of events and records some of the context for each of these events.
+For example, it may look at all incoming HTTP requests, or all outgoing database calls.
+To avoid consuming too much resources, as a rule of thumb you are limited to somewhere around a hundred fields per log entry.
+Beyond that, bandwidth and storage space tend to become a concern.

+## Metrics

+Metrics largely ignore context, instead tracking aggregations over time of different types of events.
+To keep resource usage sane, the amount of different numbers being tracked needs to be limited: ten thousand per process is a reasonable upper bound for you to keep in mind.